Graco Evo Mini : Review

 I would like to share my thoughts on the Graco Evo Mini which has been loaned to me from The MotherGeek.

-When i was shown the Evo Mini i was really amazed at its size, folded neatly and it has a clip to hold the pushchair in its folded state.
-To unfold the Evo Mini all you have to do it loosen the clip on the left side of the pushchair (shown below) and then simply unfold until it clips into place.
+When I was shown the Evo Mini I was really amazed at its size.
+It folded neatly and it has a clip to hold the pushchair in its folded state.
+To unfold the Evo Mini all you have to do it loosen the clip on the left side of the pushchair (shown below) and then simply holding the handle, unfold until it clips into place.

 Overall this Graco Evo Mini pushchair is extremely lightweight (only 6.2kg) and very slimline.
-I find this makes this pushchair very easy to push one handed, leaving the other hand free to hold hand of my older child.
+I find it makes this pushchair very easy to push one-handed, leaving the other hand free to hold the hand of my older child.